Algorithm examples

 SMS body: Set the message (e.g., “The production line is moving too fast”).

-5. Add an Aggregator
+5. Add an Aggregator block:

 - Connect the

-block.
+Aggregatorblock to theSize triggerblock.
 This block groups (aggregates) events derived from prediction triggers.

-6. Add an Aggregation trigger
+6. Add an Aggregation trigger:

 Add an

-block to track when size violations occur more than 50 times for a single candy bar,Configure the following:
+Events quantityblock to track when size violations occur more than 50 times for a single candy bar,Configure the following:

 Operator: Set to “greater than”